jellybob/sinatra-example/README.md

 For many purposes, Rails is still perfect, but I often find that it can be overkill if all you need is to display a couple of pages, and possibly provide an API.
-Here's a quick guide on creating a Sinatra application that can be tested using RSpec and Cucumber.
+Here's a quick guide on creating a Sinatra application that can be tested using RSpec2 (actually beta) and Cucumber.

 Install Bundler, and Create a Gemfile
 -------------------------------------